upupwrite/path-keeper/README.md

 - Shell Aliases: Create convenient shell aliases for frequently used command indices
 - Multi-line Commands: Support for editor-based multi-line command entry
 - Flexible Log Control: Per-command logging override with global fallback settings
+- Fzf and tmux needing if you want to use searching and command logging functions

 ## Usage Tips